Every contractor who runs their own limited company needs to be aware of the punishing and controversial legislation known as IR35.

 Step 2: Get your contract reviewed by an expert

-There will be a fee for this review, and there are no guarantees of success, but compared to the extra tax you will have to pay, the fees are small.
+The fee for the help starts from £125, and there are no guarantees of success, but compared to the extra tax you will have to pay, the fees are small.

 Step 3: Negotiating changes